Mascara: Cosmetic pigments

 The pigmentation for black mascara is similar to that used by the Egyptians and Victorian women.
-Black and brown mascaras typically are colored by use of iron oxides.
+Black and brown mascaras are typically colored by the use of iron oxides.
 Some mascaras contain ultramarine blue.

 Mascara is composed of a base mixture of pigments, waxes, and oils with varying supporting components.
-Mascara pigments most commonly include iron oxides and titanium dioxide which provide mascara with its desired color.
-Titanium dioxide (TiO2) accounts for over 65% of inorganic pigments sales volume.
+Mascara pigments most commonly include iron oxides and titanium dioxide, which provide mascara with its desired color.
+Titanium dioxide (TiO2) accounts for over 65% of inorganic pigment sales volume.
 TiO2 gives the pigment a white color while different iron oxides provide a variety of colors such as red, yellow, brown, and black.
-The particle size of opaque pigments ranges from 0.2-0.3 µm.
+The particle size of opaque pigments ranges from 0.2 to 0.3 μm.

 Oils, waxes, etc.

 Among the many oils used, linseed oil, castor oil, eucalyptus oil, lanolin, and oil of turpentine are found frequently.
 Sesame oil is also commonly used.
 Waxes usually found in mascara are paraffin wax, carnauba wax, and beeswax.

 The desired effects of the mascara account for most variations of ingredients.
 Water-resistant mascaras require hydrophobic ingredients, like dodecane.
-Non water-resistant mascaras have base ingredients that are water-soluble.
+Non-water-resistant mascaras have water-soluble base ingredients.
 Mascaras designed to lengthen or curl the eyelashes often contain nylon or rayon microfibers.
 Additionally, ceresin, gum tragacanth, and methyl cellulose are regular ingredients and serve as stiffeners.

 Manufacture

-Mascara is often used on a daily basis around the world.
-In 2016 alone, U.S. consumers spent 335.6 million USD on the top 10 leading mascara brands.
+Mascara is often used daily around the world.
+In 2016 alone, U.S. consumers spent US$335.6 million on the top 10 leading mascara brands.

 In one method of production, referred to as anhydrous, all waxes, oils, and pigments are mixed, heated, and agitated simultaneously.
 The alternative method, termed emulsion, starts by combining water and thickeners.
 Separately, waxes and emulsifiers are combined.
 Pigment is then added individually to both mixtures.
-Finally all is combined in a homogenizer, which acts as a high-speed agitator in order to thoroughly mix the oils, water, waxes, and emulsifiers—ingredients that naturally repulse each other.
+Finally, all is combined in a homogenizer, which acts as a high-speed agitator in order to thoroughly mix the oils, water, waxes, and emulsifiers—ingredients that naturally repulse each other.

 Mascara has a shelf life of two to four months.